kubernetes/enhancements/keps/sig-auth/1750-external-tls-certificate-authenticator/README.md

 ##### Certificate request

-The authentication provider sends a request message of `CertificateRequest` kind containing the cluster information and optionally the plugin configuration parameters.
+The authentication provider sends a request message of `CertificateRequest` kind containing a version, the cluster information and optionally the plugin configuration parameters.

 ```go
 message CertificateRequest {